exasol/script-languages-release/flavors/README.md

 ## Cuda Support

 For the CUDA-based flavors we recommend to use the CUDA LTS Driver version 535.
-Depending on the used CUDA Toolkit version you might need to install the CUDA compatibility package (cuda-compat).
+Depending on the used CUDA-Toolkit version you might need to install the CUDA compatibility package (cuda-compat).
 Check the concrete flavor description for details.